PrefectHQ/prefect/docs/concepts/deployments.md

 If you define deployment specifications in a file separate from your flow definition, we recommend as a best practice naming your deployment specification file using the model <flowname>_deployment.py.
 Following the examples shown earlier, for flow.py, you might name the deployment specification flow_deployment.py.

+## Running deployments

+If you specify a schedule for a deployment, the deployment will execute its flow automatically on that schedule as long as the Orion server is running.

+In the Orion dashboard, you can click the **Quick Run** button next to any deployment to execute an ad hoc flow run for that deployment.

-The `prefect deployment` CLI command provides additional commands for managing and running deployments.
+The `prefect deployment` CLI command provides commands for managing and running deployments locally.

 | Command | Description |
 | ------- | ----------- |